 B2.1 Commitment – Independent Non-executive Directors, including the Chairman, will be the largest single group on the Board, compared to (i) Executive Directors and (ii) Non-executive Directors that are not independent.

-B2.3 Commitment – The number of Shareholder Representative Non-executive Directors will be no greater than the number of Independent Non-executive Directors.
+B2.3 Commitment – The number of Shareholder Representative Non-executive Directors will be fewer than the number of Independent Non-executive Directors.

 B3 Principle – Independent Non-executive Directors are essential to securing strong Board leadership and governance and are encouraged to provide challenge and different perspectives to Executive and Shareholder Representative Non-executive Directors.

-B3.1 Commitment – The Board will appoint an Independent Non-executive Director as the Senior Independent Director, to provide a sounding board and be intermediary and available to shareholders if they have concerns which normal channels of contact have failed to resolve.
+B3.1 Commitment – The Board will appoint an Independent Non-executive Director as the Senior Independent Director, to provide a sounding board and be intermediary and available to shareholders and other stakeholders if they have concerns which normal channels of contact have failed to resolve.

 B3.2 Commitment – Should the Chairman be unavailable for any reason, the Senior Independent Director will chair meetings and be able to deputise for him/her with Ofwat as necessary.

-B3.3 Commitment – A new Independent Non-executive Director will be appointed for a specified term not exceeding four years.
+B3.3 Commitment – New Independent Non-executive Directors will be appointed for a specified term not exceeding four years.
 This term may be extended for a further period not exceeding four years.
 The appointment will be terminable on three months' notice.

 B4 Principle – The Board and its standing committees will have the appropriate balance of skills, experience, independence and knowledge of the company to enable them to discharge their respective duties and responsibilities effectively.